 - Fewer hidden fees- All taxes and fees are usually included.
 You don’t tip.

 - No privacy- All areas are common.
-You share all facilities.
+You share all of the facilities.

-- Fewer amenities- The amenities are all shared.
+- Fewer amenities- There is no pool or gym.
+The amenities are all shared.

 - Noise- You’ll hear people snoring, packing and unpacking, and moving around in the night.

 - Less secure- Other guests can enter the room.
-Most hostels do offer lockers.
+Most hostels do offer lockers for valuables.

 - Less comfortable- The bed is small.
 The dorm is noisy.
 Other guests will wake you.